 The organisers added, “It’s great to be staging this groundbreaking vegan Trade show for the first time at Olympia London.
 It is not only a privilege for us to be hosting this inaugural event, but also a sign of the growth of the vegan market, that we now need a dedicated Trade day for vegan products and information.
 Big thanks to all our exhibitors and speakers for helping create a wonderful occasion for our delegates.”

 The organisers extend huge thanks to the event sponsors Bute Island Foods, So Free Chocolate and Yaoh.

 Summary of 2016 event

+The last Vegfest Scotland drew to an amazing conclusion on the weekend December 3rd 4th 2016 at the SECC, with altogether around 5,200 visitors plus approximately 800 people working at the event.
+Particularly impressive was the media coverage for this event, with all the mainstream media outlets promoting the event, including the Scottish Sun, Sunday Record, Herald Scotland, BBC Radio Scotland and STV plus a number of other local media station outlets featuring the event.
 As the demand for vegan products and information on vegan lifestyles continue to grow, it’s wonderful to see this great event coming together so nicely with our visitors clearly enjoying an awesome day out with the best of everything vegan.
 This demonstrates a real hunger and thirst for vegan lifestyles in Scotland and beyond, which is brilliant to see for all of us who are striving to make veganism as widespread as possible in our communities.